django/dsf-working-groups/active/online-community.md

 - Administrator Privileges on approved community platforms with the following conditions to create redundancy and protect the community from any single person holding too much power:
   - A single member may not have Administrator Privileges to all platforms
-  - A minimum of two members having Administrator Privileges for a single platform
+  - Each platform has a minimum of two members with Administrator Privileges

 ## Initial membership